Lessons learnt from the assessment of health service organisations to the National Safety and Quality Health Service

 Specific requirements apply to newly established health service organisations being assessed to the National Safety and Quality Health Service (NSQHS) Standards.

-The awarding of exemplar practice is used to highlight examples of safe and good-quality practice in health services who are implementing the NSQHS Standards (second edition), to facilitate the sharing of information between organisations.
+The awarding of exemplar practice is used to highlight examples of safe and good-quality practice in health services who are implementing the NSQHS Standards, to facilitate the sharing of information between organisations.

 Awarding accreditation to a health service organisation provides assurance to the community that the organisation meets expected patient safety and quality standards.

 Approved accrediting agencies assess health service organisations to the National Safety and Quality Health Service (NSQHS) Standards and Trauma Recovery Programme (TRP) Standards.
 These agencies are approved by the Australian Commission on Safety and Quality in Health Care (the Commission) following application and review by an approval panel.

 This course aims to provide an overview of the National Safety and Quality Health Service (NSQHS) Standards for assessors and health service organisations' workforce.
 It is self-paced and includes learning material such as case studies, videos and tips for implementing the NSQHS Standards.